We explain how companies registered in Australia need to keep their email and address details up to date with ASIC.

 Tell us of a change to your principal place of business address online by completing a Form 484 Change to company details.

-Any change to your principal place of business must be notified to ASIC within 28 days.
+You must notify ASIC of changes to your principal place of business within 28 days.

 You can change a principal place of business address in advance.